 BA (University of Lund, Sweden)

-Certificate in Counselling (Birkbeck)
+Certificate in Counselling for one year (Birkbeck)

-Attachment based Psychoanalytical Psychotherapist (John Bowlby Centre)
+Attachment based Psychoanalytical Psychotherapist for four years (John Bowlby Centre)

 Registered with the UKCP